krypted/Shamirs-Secret-Sharing-Swift/README.md

 - For a quick test, you can ignore the two last arguments.
 They'll be set to the default 3 and 6.

 ## Troubleshooting
-If the script errors out with "xcrun: error: unable to find utility "xctest", not a developer tool or in PATH" then make sure to CD into the Sources directory of the project.
+- If the script errors a boatload of unknowns, open the Xcode Project, click the main.swift, and build.

-If the script errors out with "error: root manifest not found", check that `xcode-select -p` returns with:
+- If the script errors out with "xcrun: error: unable to find utility "xctest", not a developer tool or in PATH" then make sure to CD into the Sources directory of the project.
-/Applications/Xcode.app/Contents/Developer
+- If the script errors out with "error: root manifest not found", check that `xcode-select -p` returns with:
+/Applications/Xcode.app/Contents/Developer.
 If not, set the location for Command Line Tools in Xcode by opening Xcode then clicking Preferences, then Locations.